 The WingsNet program offers financial assistance and counseling to Central Florida young people who age out of foster care between ages 18 and 21.
 These youth are at high risk, and their reality is shocking:

-- 50% are unable to find jobs
+- 50% will be unable to find a job

 The program’s goal is to change these statistics by providing a foundation on which these young people can become independent and self-reliant.
 As they improve their level of education, establish good work habits and learn independent-living skills, they can earn: